Home

 Peanuts Jeep front view

-The toy had a folding windshield, and an opening hood with a chromed engine inside.
-Initially released under the Aviva name (owned by Hasbro, maker of GI Joe), it was part of a significant industry based on the merchandising of Peanuts.
+Initially released under the Aviva name (owned by Hasbro, maker of GI Joe), this toy was part of a significant industry based on the merchandising of Peanuts.
 It was apparently also sold by Hallmark, the greeting card company which held the rights to many Peanuts products.
+It had a folding windshield and an opening hood with a chromed engine inside, and appears to be based on a Tomica casting of the Mitsubishi J3R, with an incorrect five slots instead of seven in the front grille.

 Card